 Module 4 – Pretreatment

-Approval times depend on the quality of the application package submitted and the timeliness of any administrative or technical deficiencies that require additional information from the applicant.
-The more administrative or technical deficiencies, generally, the longer the review time will be, and any deficiencies that are not remedied within the time requested will void the PDG policy.
+Approval times depend on the quality of the application package submitted and the timeliness of the response to any administrative or technical deficiencies that require additional information from the applicant.
+The more administrative or technical deficiencies, generally, the longer the review time will be, and any deficiencies that are not remedied within the time requested may extend the actual time needed to issue the permit.

 In accordance with